Cost-benefit analysis of credit cards

 Published:

-As the year end approaches, I downloaded the transaction history of my credit cards to analyze the cost and benefits.
+As year-end approaches, I downloaded the transaction history for my credit cards to analyze the costs and benefits.

 American Express Platinum Card

 I have a love-hate relationship with the American Express Platinum Card.
-The annual fee of $695 is quite expensive.
-The benefit structure and limited-time offers are complicated and it is hard to optimize.
+The $695 annual fee is quite expensive.
+The benefit structure and limited-time offers are so complicated that it is hard to optimize.
 I thought about cancelling it before, but now I realize there are quite a few useful benefits, so I intend to keep it for the foreseeable future.

-This card gives 5 points for each dollar spent on flight tickets or hotels reserved through American Express Travel, and 100 points can be redeemed as $1 for future bookings.
+This card earns 5 points per dollar spent on flights or hotels booked through American Express Travel, and 100 points can be redeemed for $1 toward future bookings.
 For any other purchases, you earn 1 point for each dollar spent.
-Obviously, I mainly use this card for booking flight tickets and hotels, and not much else.
+Obviously, I mainly use this card to book flights and hotels, and not much else.

 There are many other benefits.
 The ones that I find particularly useful are: